-Sunny, cool & breezy - KTVZ
+Sunny, Cool & Breezy - KTVZ

-Despite seeing plenty of sunshine today, a strong northerly flow will keep us a bit on the cool side.
-Highs will be in the mid 50's.
-Northerly and NE winds at 5-15 mph will gust as high as 20 mph.
-Those winds will pick up a bit tonight, coming out of the north at 10-20 mph, with gusts to 30 mph.
-Skies will be mostly clear and lows will be in the 20's.
+We are expecting plenty of sunshine today, but a strong northerly flow will keep us cool and breezy all day.
+Highs will be in the upper 40's to mid 50's.
+Northerly winds will pick up to 10-20 mph with gusts to 30 mph.
+Skies will stay clear tonight.
+Winds will turn westerly at 5-15 mph.
+Overnight lows will be dipping into the 20's for just about everyone.

-Tuesday will stay cool, with highs in the low to mid 50's.
-With humidity levels up, we can expect a fairly hazy day.
-Northerly winds will get even higher.
-Sustained winds will reach 20-30 mph and we will see gusts as high as 40-45 mph.
-We will stay cool and windy Wednesday.

-The cool temps and wind will break beginning Thursday, when we see highs in the low 60's.
-Warm conditions will then stay with us through the coming weekend.
-By Saturday we will be in the low 70's and mid to upper 70's Sunday.
+Sunny skies will prevail for the next several days.
+The warm up begins tomorrow as we return to temperatures that are more normal for this time of year.
+A warming trend will have us around 80 degrees by Sunday.
+Even when we do cool going into next week, we will still stay several degrees above average.

 In the NewsChannel 21 Weather Center, I'm Bob Shaw...